MANAGEMT 7087 - Managing Contemporary Organisations

 Required ResourcesTextbook Details:

-A comprehensive weekly reading list will provided.
+A weekly reading list will be provided.
 This will add to the broader textbook readings, exploring selected key managerial issues and challenges, often drawing on the writings of significant thinkers who have been particularly influential in the field.